joactr/AnnoTheia/README.md

 ## <a name="helping"></a> 💕 How can I help?

 <a href="https://www.nature.com/articles/s41559-021-01604-y">Many of the world’s languages are in danger of disappearing.</a> Our hope is to encourage the community to promote research in the field of audiovisual speech technologies for low-resource languages.
-It will be a long road but here we explain three ways to help our project:
+It will be a long road, but here we explain different ways to help our project:

 - **Fine-Tuning TalkNet-ASD for another Language.** Take a look at our [tutorial 📜](https://github.com/joactr/AnnoTheia/tree/david-branch/modules/active_speaker_detection/talknet_asd)!
 - **Collecting New Audio-Visual Databases.** Once it is compiled, it will be welcome to our [🦒 Database Zoo](#databasezoo)!